 The Church entrusts the souls of un-baptized children to the Mercy of God who desires all to be saved.

-Additionally, the Church has always recognized that other kinds of baptisms besides the normative form of water baptism.
+Additionally, the Church has always recognized other kinds of baptisms besides the normative form of water baptism.

 • Those who have been martyred for the faith prior to baptism received their baptism in their martyrdom.
 That is call baptism of blood.